nishanthCACS/Time-series-analysis/README.md

 For more details, please check the full report ``Number_of_node_calculation.pdf''.

-**Note:** I want to highlight the last result obtained for stack 3 (Power data) does not support the node calculation; however, overall performance supports it.
+**Note:** I want to highlight the last result obtained for stack 3 (Power data) does not support the node calculation; however, the overall performance of the analysis supports it.

 Feel free to reach out if you have any questions or feedback.